What are the rules for correctly using semicolons?

 – Focus specifically on using semicolons in English

 – Explore the five functions of semicolons as a punctuation mark

 – Discuss any related rules and common errors when using semicolons

-In Lesson 1 of this short course on colons and semicolons, we introduced some basic definitions of these punctuation marks and outlined their fifteen most useful functions, focussing in Lesson 2 on colons in particular.
-This third and final lesson now specifically explores semicolons, identifying the rules that must be followed by a writer if accuracy and grammaticality are important.
+In Chapter 1 of this short reader on colons and semicolons, we introduced some basic definitions of these punctuation marks and outlined their fifteen most useful functions, focussing in Chapter 2 on colons in particular.
+This third and final chapter now specifically explores semicolons, identifying the rules that must be followed by a writer if accuracy and grammaticality are important.
 After discussing the most relevant rules for each of the five semicolon functions, a brief outline of the most common mistakes when using this symbol will also be provided:

 As can be seen in the above examples, the two clauses ‘I wanted to study a language’ and ‘I chose Spanish’ are both independent in nature because they can stand alone as complete sentences.
 The semicolon in this example has been used to provide a stronger connection between the person wanting to study a language and the language that was chosen.
 It’s important to remember that when using semicolons in this way, the first rule is to never use this punctuation mark to combine more than two clauses.
 The second rule is to make sure that the two independent clauses you’ve joined are both closely related, and the third is to be certain that you’re not using a semicolon to connect an independent with a dependent clause.
 Break any of these rules and your sentence would be ungrammatical, as in the following:

 Of course, an alternative way of joining two independent clauses such as those previously exemplified would be to use a comma (,) and a coordinating conjunction such as ‘and’ or ‘but’ (which should almost never be used in combination with a semicolon).
 The reason to instead choose a semicolon may be stylistic, altering the length of pause between the ideas or their connection strength: